Predictia/AQUA/docs/sphinx/source/diagnostics/tropical_cyclones.rst

 Description
 -----------

-This diagnostic package provides a tool to detect tropical cyclones and compute their trajectory.
+This diagnostic package provides a tool to detect tropical cyclones (TCs) and compute their trajectory.
 Moreover it allows one to save selected variables in the vicinity of the TCs centres.
 Please write here in a clear and concise manner what the diagnostic is about and what it is supposed to be doing and the motivation behind it (i.e. which phenomenon or physical process